Codfish-LX/-Project-1/README.md

 File Description
 ------------
-You can download my notebook() to review work related to the above questions.
+You can load the data file(listings.csv).
+You can also download my notebook(2020 Boston Airbnb.ipynb) to review work related to the above questions.
 Steps of the analysis are described within the notebook.